JAYASREE1408/Placement-Plan/README.md

 ## 13. Different networking layers
 ## 14. Difference between tree and graph
+- Graph is a non-linear data structure.
+Tree is a non-linear data structure.
+It is a collection of vertices/nodes and edges. ...
+But in case of binary trees every node can have at the most two child nodes.

-A graph is collection of two sets V and E where V is a finite non-empty set of vertices and E is a finite non-empty set of edges.
+- A graph is collection of two sets V and E where V is a finite non-empty set of vertices and E is a finite non-empty set of edges.

 Vertices are nothing but the nodes in the graph.
 Two adjacent vertices are joined by edges.